marcoramponi/Extract-Relevant-Text/README.md

 Given an input text, the most 'relevant' topic is then extracted by computing a cosine similarity function.

 ### 2. Summarization
-This is done via a Hugging Face Transformers pipeline object set for summarization task.
+An (abstractive) text summarization of the chosen paragraph is then performed via a Hugging Face Transformers pipeline object set for summarization task.

 ### Dataset
 In order to test this algorithm I prepared a dataset containing a list of paragraphs from F. Nietzsche.